epmoyer/ipy_table/README.rst

 Overview
 ========

-ipy_table is a support module for . ipy_table is an independent project and is not an official component of the IPython package.
+ipy_table is a support module for IPython Notebooks. ipy_table is an independent project and is not an official component of the IPython package.

 The home page for ipy_table is http://epmoyer.github.com/ipy_table/